WolframResearch/LibraryLinkUtilities/docs/modules/wstp.rst

 Automated handling of common data types
 --------------------------------------------------

-Some sophisticated types can be sent to Mathematica directly via an WSStream class.
+Some sophisticated types can be sent to Mathematica directly via a WSStream class.
 For example nested maps:

 .. code-block:: cpp